Kev-gp/published-notes/content/index.md

 The graph above is every individual note I’ve made since 2021 in the digital app *Obsidian*, using the [Zettelkasten method](https://en.wikipedia.org/wiki/Zettelkasten).

-This site is then where I share the things that I have learned and written down over the years, which hopefully you’ll find interesting as well.
+This site is then where I share the things that I have learned and written down over the years.
+Hopefully you’ll find them interesting as well.